ShahriyarR/hexagonal-calculator/README.md

 For development purposes the main command is `make install-dev` as it will enable editable installation.

+The equivalent command is: `flit install --env --deps=develop --symlink`

 ## How to run?

 Our application has FastAPI and Flask support for the same functionality, as we have decoupled the business logic, frameworks are responsible only for showing the results.